wp-plugins/instagram-statistics/readme.txt

 4. Click "Connect to Instagram" and follow the instructions.
 5. Enjoy and rate!

-FOr more installation options please refer to: http://wordpress.ink361.com/help/stats/installing
+For more installation options please refer to: http://wordpress.ink361.com/help/stats/installing

 == Changelog ==

+= 1.0.2 =
+* Fixed widget to work with customizer interface.
+* Added customised widget titles to make management easier.

 = 1.0.1 =
 * First version of the Instagram Statistics widget!